Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Experiments

-For the real datasets, we adopt three benchmarks, Okutama-Action \cite{DBLP:conf/cvpr/BarekatainMSMNM17}, Semantic drone \cite{Fraundorfer2019DroneDataset-semantic-drone}, VisDrone2018 \cite{DBLP:journals/corr/abs-1804-07437} and Manipal-UAV \cite{akshatha2023manipal}. \textbf{Okutama-Action} \cite{DBLP:conf/cvpr/BarekatainMSMNM17} is a video dataset for aerial-view concurrent human action detection, containing 43 fully-annotated minute-long sequences with 12 action classes.
-It introduces challenges such as dynamic action transitions, large-scale and aspect ratio changes, abrupt camera movements, and multi-labeled actors, making it more realistic and difficult than existing datasets. \textbf{Semantic Drone} \cite{Fraundorfer2019DroneDataset-semantic-drone} provides high-resolution urban aerial imagery for advancing autonomous drone perception.
-It includes 600 images with pixel-accurate annotations for 20 semantic classes and bounding boxes for person detection, supporting both object detection and semantic segmentation tasks. \textbf{VisDrone2018} \cite{DBLP:journals/corr/abs-1804-07437} which offers 263 videos and 10,209 images with over 2.5 million annotated instances for object detection and tracking in diverse drone scenes.
-We also conduct experiments on \textbf{Manipal-UAV-Person}~\cite{akshatha2023manipal} comprises 33 UAV videos and 13,462 sampled images with 153,112 annotated person instances, captured using multiple drone platforms under diverse altitudes, lighting, and weather conditions, specifically designed to benchmark small-scale and densely distributed human detection in challenging UAV scenarios.
+For the real datasets, we adopt four benchmarks, Okutama-Action ~\autocite{DBLP:conf/cvpr/BarekatainMSMNM17}, Semantic drone ~\autocite{Fraundorfer2019DroneDataset-semantic-drone}, VisDrone2018 ~\autocite{DBLP:journals/corr/abs-1804-07437} and Manipal-UAV ~\autocite{akshatha2023manipal}. \begin{itemize}[leftmargin=*] \item[1.] \textbf{Okutama-Action} ~\autocite{DBLP:conf/cvpr/BarekatainMSMNM17} is a video dataset for aerial-view concurrent human action detection, containing 43 fully-annotated minute-long sequences with 12 action classes.
+It introduces challenges such as dynamic action transitions, large-scale and aspect ratio changes, abrupt camera movements, and multi-labeled actors, making it more realistic and difficult than existing datasets. \item[2.] \textbf{Semantic Drone} ~\autocite{Fraundorfer2019DroneDataset-semantic-drone} provides high-resolution urban aerial imagery for advancing autonomous drone perception.
+It includes 600 images with pixel-accurate annotations for 20 semantic classes and bounding boxes for person detection, supporting both object detection and semantic segmentation tasks. \item[3.] \textbf{VisDrone2018} ~\autocite{DBLP:journals/corr/abs-1804-07437} offers 263 videos and 10,209 images with over 2.5 million annotated instances for object detection and tracking in diverse drone scenes. \item[4.] \textbf{Manipal-UAV-Person}~~\autocite{akshatha2023manipal} is a dataset that comprises 33 UAV videos and 13,462 sampled images with 153,112 annotated person instances.
+The data was captured using multiple drone platforms under diverse altitudes, lighting, and weather conditions, and is specifically designed to benchmark small-scale and densely distributed human detection in challenging UAV scenarios. \end{itemize}

-\paragraph{Metrics} In our evaluation for the detector, we report the mAP@50 and mAP@50-95. \textbf{mAP@50} (mean Average Precision at IoU threshold 0.5) evaluates the average detection performance under a relatively loose matching criterion. \textbf{mAP@50-95}, following the COCO evaluation protocol, averages mAP across IoU thresholds from 0.5 to 0.95 with a step size of 0.05, providing a more comprehensive and stringent assessment of detection accuracy under varying overlap conditions.
+\textbf{Evaluation metrics.} In our evaluation for the detector, we report the mAP@50 and mAP@50-95: (i) \textbf{mAP@50} (mean Average Precision at an IoU threshold of 0.5) evaluates the average detection performance under a relatively loose matching criterion. (ii) \textbf{mAP@50-95}, following the COCO evaluation protocol, averages mAP across IoU thresholds from 0.5 to 0.95 with a step size of 0.05, providing a more comprehensive and stringent assessment of detection accuracy under varying overlap conditions.